aspatari/homework/README.md

 # FastAPI Backend Application

-This is a backend application built with FastAPI that provides endpoints for submitting and searching submissions.
-The application allows indexing and searching of submissions in memory without using a database.
+This is a backend application built with FastAPI that provides endpoints for submitting and searching posts.
+The application allows indexing and searching of posts in memory without using a database.

 ## Endpoints